mardini1974/Wizards/README.md

 ```
   Tip:  if you don't have a visual touch probe you can use any tool at very low speed ( 10-30 rpm)  that fits in the  circle's pocket and and use a strip of paper between the tool and the material move until the paper is scratched by the tool.
 ```
+# Center 3 points
+ To find center of circle using 3 point make a touch on three different points, preferably as far as possible to get accurate results. this can work on arcs , be careful very near points can give wrong center.

-The program will be in fornt of other screens till you finish the operation.
+The program will be in front of other screens till you finish the operation.